Subscribe to:

 Top 10 Posts

-- Sac City, Iowa Streets of Shame #3
+- 2011 Sac City, Iowa Memorial Day Ceremony

 Damn right "Details Pending", a person froze to death in his vehicle after the Sheriff's Department towed his vehicle.
 I would keep this a secret if I could also.
 I will bet details will be kept pending forever.
 The name of the officer will also be kept pending.
 Actions taken to insure this never happens again, pending.
 An investigation, pending.
 A lawsuit, maybe will expose the truth.
 It will be hard to gloss this over as anything other than incompetance.